microsoft/ComplianceCxE/docs/playbooks/AIP2MIPResources/AIP2MIPSwitch.md

  | Excel | MSIP.ExcelAddin |
  | PowerPoint | MSIP.PowerPointAddin |
  | Outlook | MSIP.OutlookAddin |

-- The value "UseOfficeForLabelling" (dword) under the [HKEY\_CURRENT\_USER\Software\Microsoft\Office\16.0\Common\Security\Labels] registry key in computers running Office for Windows versions lower than 16.0.15716.0.
-Setting this value to 1 disables the plugin in all Office applications and enables built-in labeling.
-Setting it to 0 disables built-in labeling and loads the plugin if installed.
-This setting has no effect on versions of Office 16.0.15716.0 or greater.
-- The value "AIPException" (dword) under [HKEY\_CURRENT\_USER\Software\Microsoft\Office\16.0\Common\Security\Labels] registry key in computers running Office for Windows versions 16.0.15716.0 or greater.
-Setting this value to 1 forces load of the AIP plugin while disabling the built-in labeling UI if the plugin is installed.
-Setting it to 0 or not configuring it disables built-in labeling and loads the plugin if installed.
-This setting has no effect on versions of Office lower than 16.0.15716.0.

 Please note that all the settings above can be deployed via GPO.